Introduction to XRD

 X-ray diffraction (XRD analysis or XRPD analysis) is a unique method in determination of crystallinity of a compound.
 XRD is primarily used for

 - ID of crystalline material (used for regulatory purposes or during development.)
-(See example of XRD certificate)

 - ID of different polymorphic forms (“fingerprints” ).